4361. Solarium for mushrooms (Hard)

 scanf("%lld",&n);

-The radius of a circle that covers at least n points can be found with a binary search.
-Initially we assume that radius is in the interval [l; r] = [0; 1000000].
+Search for the radius of the circle that covers at least n points using binary search.
+Initially, we assume that the desired radius lies within the range [l; r] = [0; 1000000].

 l = 0; r = 1000000;